lixi-ui/lixi-ui-vue/src/components/card/doc/index.en-US.md

 Display richer content by adding some configs.

 :::demo The `body-style` attribute defines CSS style of custom `body`.
-This example also uses `el-col` for layout.
+This example also uses `lx-col` for layout.
 ```html
 <lx-row>
   <lx-col :span="8" v-for="(o, index) in 2" :key="o" :offset="index > 0 ?
 2 : 0">